RachelMuston/sustainable-digital-policy/EN/mobile-phones.md

 - recycled fibre used for packaging
 - sourcing of conflict minerals (3TG)

-### Extended lifecycle
+### Extend lifecycle
 Many mobile phone service providers operate on a two or three year cycle with phones being replaced at that interval.
 Many governments match their mobile phone lifecycle to that of the mobile phone service provider.
 However if the lifecycle of a mobile phone is extended by even one year, then the overall ghg emissions from mobile phones for an organization are significantly reduced.

-Note that extending the life of devices can result in additional effort by service desk staff.
-However cost savings from reduce phone purchases could be redirected to increase service desk resources.
+While extending the life of devices can result in additional effort by service desk staff, cost savings from reduce phone purchases could be redirected to increase service desk resources.

 Ensure any polices to standardize cell phones within your organization does not result in the replacement of phones before the end of their useful life.

 ### Legislate Right to repair, and Standard chargers
-The right to repair and extended lifecycle go hand in hand.Batteries don't last forever, technological improvements often mean that more RAM or processing is required.
+The right to repair and extended lifecycle go hand in hand.
+Batteries don't last forever, and phone system and security updates often mean that more RAM or processing is required.

-Around the world, many governments are implementing and considering legislation to right to repair Sometimes mobile phones are replaced due to security concerns that cannot be fixed with patching.
-However if the phone could be openeded and fixed,
+Around the world, many governments are implementing and considering legislation to right to repair as a way to combat planned obsolesence.

+Note that the environmental impacts from right to repair may take some time to be seen as a complete shift is needed towards phones that are designed to be diagnosed and repaired rather than disposed of.

 ### Consider circular procurement models such as 'manufacturer take back programs' and leasing
+Leasing mobile phones can have an environmentally beneficial impact if at the end of the leasing period with your government, the mobile phone provider leases the same phone to someone else, extending the life of the phone.

+Governments with their large volume buying have the opportunity to influence the market and encourage smart leasing and take-back programs.

+## Data to support proposed policy measures
+The ghg emissions for the manufacture of a cell phone can be useful in demonstrating the environmental impact of your organizations phone inventory and for calculating the environmental impact from policy measures.
+The standard figure used for the ghg emissions from manufacturing of a single mobile phone is [80kg CO2](https://8billiontrees.com/carbon-offsets-credits/carbon-footprint-of-iphone/).

 ## What are Digital Nations doing?
 ### Canada